 If you have a grill that is not listed above, please contact us to see if the SMOBOT might work with your grill too!

-The production SMOBOT runs on 5V DC power with a standard micro-usb socket.
-We will provide a micro-usb wall plug, but you can also use any standard USB power pack.
-We are currently performing tests to see how long SMOBOT will run on a standard 2200mAh battery pack that costs just a few dollars.
+SMOBOT runs on 5V DC power with a standard micro-usb socket.
+We provide a micro-usb wall plug, but you can also use any standard rechargeable 5V USB power pack.
+Such batteries are readily available on amazon.

 Is the SMOBOT waterproof?